Azure-Samples/ms-identity-javascript-react-tutorial/3-Authorization-II/2-call-api-b2c/README.md

 ### CORS Settings

 For the purpose of the sample, **cross-origin resource sharing** is enabled for **all** domains.
-This is insecure and not recommended.
+This is insecure.
 In production, you should modify this as to allow only the domains that you designate.

 ```javascript
     app.use((req, res, next) => {